 Can I cancel at any time?

+Please have a read of our full terms and conditions for up to date details.
 We do recommend that you take out your own travel insurance to cover the cost of any unforeseen circumstance that may prevent you from coming.

 What happens if I need to cancel my booking?

+Please see our full terms and conditions on our website for up to date details.
 We always strongly recommend you take out holiday insurance to cover you should you need to cancel, especially if the full balance is due or has already been paid.

 Do you ask for a security deposit?